Logan-Lin/quartz-blog/content/ai-system/advanced-apis.md

 - **Token bucket**: Allows requests only when tokens are available in a virtual "bucket," with tokens replenished at a fixed rate.
 This allows short bursts while maintaining overall rate control.

 > [!note]
-> We will get a more concrete understanding of API versioning and rate limiting later in Module 3: [[wrap-ai-with-api|Wrap AI models with APIs]] when we have to implement these strategies ourselves.
+> We will get a more concrete understanding of API versioning and rate limiting later in Module 3: [[wrap-ai-with-api|Wrap AI Models with APIs]] when we have to implement these strategies ourselves.

 ## Advanced API Protocols